c-tek/vyos/README.md

 - Document both options in the install guide.

 ## Configuration
 The API is configured via environment variables for core settings (e.g., database, VyOS connection) and via API endpoints for dynamic resources like API keys, IP pools, and port pools.
-For a comprehensive guide on configuring the application, please refer to the [Configuration section in the Installation Guide](docs/vyos-installation.md#6-configuration).
+For a comprehensive guide on configuring the application, please refer to the [Installation Guide](docs/installation-guide.md#configuration).

 ## Running the API
-For detailed instructions on running the API in development or production, please refer to the [Running the API section in the Installation Guide](docs/vyos-installation.md#7-running-the-api).
+For detailed instructions on running the API in development or production, please refer to the [Installation Guide](docs/installation-guide.md#running-the-api).

 ## Quick Start for VyOS Integration
-For a full step-by-step tutorial on integrating this API with your VyOS router, including VyOS configuration, API setup, and usage examples, please refer to the comprehensive [Installation Guide](docs/vyos-installation.md).
+For a full step-by-step tutorial on integrating this API with your VyOS router, including VyOS configuration, API setup, and usage examples, please refer to the comprehensive [Installation Guide](docs/installation-guide.md).

 ## Usage

-For detailed usage examples and API endpoint specifications, please refer to the [API Reference](docs/api-reference.md) and [Example Usage](docs/EXAMPLES.md) documentation.
+For detailed usage examples and API endpoint specifications, please refer to the [API Reference](docs/api-reference.md) and [Example Usage](docs/user/EXAMPLES.md) documentation.

 ## Security
 - **Authentication**: The API supports both API Key (X-API-Key) and JWT (Authorization: Bearer ...) authentication.
 - **API Key Management**: API keys are now managed dynamically via dedicated admin API endpoints, allowing for creation, retrieval, update, and deletion of keys with varying privileges.
 - **JWT Authentication**: Provides robust user management with roles.
 Users obtain a JWT token via login and use it for authenticated requests.
 - **Enhanced Error Handling**: Detailed error responses are provided for security-related issues (e.g., invalid/expired API keys, forbidden access).
 - **VyOS API SSL/TLS Verification**: Communication with the VyOS router now enforces SSL/TLS certificate verification.
-Refer to the [Installation Guide](docs/vyos-installation.md) for details on configuring VyOS with SSL and managing trusted CAs.
+Refer to the [Installation Guide](docs/installation-guide.md) for details on configuring VyOS with SSL and managing trusted CAs.

-For detailed information on authentication methods and security best practices, refer to the [Security Guide](docs/security.md) and [Example Usage](docs/EXAMPLES.md).
+For detailed information on authentication methods and security best practices, refer to the [Security Guide](docs/security-guide.md) and [Example Usage](docs/user/EXAMPLES.md).

 ## MCP Integration
 - **MCP Integration:** Core VM provisioning and decommissioning operations are exposed via MCP endpoints for AI/orchestration workflows.